Eigenvalues of Cayley graphs: Distance-regular Cayley graphs

-In \cite{AbdollahiDJ17}, Abdollahi et al. classified all distance-regular Cayley graphs with least eigenvalue $-2$ and diameter at most three.
-We present their results in Theorems \ref{SRCG-21} and \ref{SRCG-22}, but before that let us first mention a few well-known strongly regular graphs.
-The $5$-regular \emph{Clebsch graph} is the graph obtained from the $4$-dimensional hypercube $H(4, 2)$ by adding an edge between each pair of antipodal vertices.
-Its complement is called the $10$-regular \emph{Clebsch graph}.
+In other words, the $5$-regular Clebsch graph is the graph obtained from the $4$-dimensional hypercube $H(4, 2)$ by adding an edge between each pair of antipodal vertices.
+The complement of the $5$-regular Clebsch graph is called the $10$-regular \emph{Clebsch graph}.
 Both Clebsch graphs are strongly regular, with parameters $(16,5,0,2)$ and $(16, 10, 6, 6)$, respectively.
 The \emph{Schl\"{a}fli graph} is the graph obtained from $G=L(K_8)$ (the line graph of $K_8$) by applying the following operations (see \cite[Example 1.2.5]{Cvetkovic10}): Select a vertex $v$ of $G$; switch edges and non-edges of $G$ between $N_{G}(v)$ and $V(G) \setminus N_{G}(v)$, where $N_{G}(v)$ is the neighbourhood of $v$ in $G$; and delete $v$ from the resultant graph.
-This is a strongly regular graph with parameters $(27, 16, 10, 8)$.
+This is the unique strongly regular graph with parameters $(27, 16, 10, 8)$ and is a Cayley graph on $\ZZZ_9 \rtimes \ZZZ_3$ or $(\ZZZ_3 \times \ZZZ_3) \rtimes \ZZZ_3$ (see \cite[Proposition 4.2]{AbdollahiDJ17}).
 The \emph{cocktail party graph} $CP(n)$ is the complete $n$-partite graph $K_{2, \ldots, 2}$ with each part of size two.
+Thus $CP(n)$ is the Cayley graph on any group $\Ga$ of order $2n$ containing an involution $a$ with connection set $\Ga \setminus \la a \ra$.
 The \emph{triangular graph} $T(n)$ is the line graph of $K_n$, and the \emph{lattice graph} $L_2(n)$ is the line graph of $K_{n,n}$.
+Obviously, $T(4)$ is isomorphic to $CP(3)$ and hence is a Cayley graph.
+As mentioned in \cite[Corollary 4.6]{AbdollahiDJ17}, for $n > 4$, $T(n)$ is a Cayley graph if and only if $n \equiv 3 ~(\mod~4)$ and $n$ is a prime power.
+The lattice graph $L_2(n)$ is isomorphic to the Hamming graph $H(2,n)$ and hence is a Cayley graph.